8 signs that stress is affecting your health

 8. You experience new or worsening skin problems.

-Although problems such as eczema and psoriasis have genetic causes, stress appears to worsen them, according to Michael Tharp, MD, a dermatologist at Rush.
+Although problems such as eczema and psoriasis have genetic causes, stress appears to worsen them, experts say.

 Similarly, stress may also aggravate hives.
 One explanation involves the nerve network that extends from the skin to the brain, where we perceive sensations such as hot or cold.
 Under stress, this "electrical hookup" could work in reverse, so that the brain signals the release of chemicals in the skin, triggering an infl-ammatory response.